How to Ride Guardians of Galaxy Cosmic Rewind & Virtual Queue Strategy

-The hot new attraction at Walt Disney World is Guardians of the Galaxy: Cosmic Rewind in EPCOT.
+Walt Disney World’s hottest new attraction is Guardians of the Galaxy: Cosmic Rewind in EPCOT.
 It’s also the most difficult due to no standby line.
 In this ride guide, we’ll answer questions about the virtual queue, boarding groups, and FAQ about the Marvel blockbuster.
-(Updated June 8, 2022.)
+(Updated January 23, 2023.)

 A comprehensive ‘how to’ guide for a single ride might seem excessive.
 After all, isn’t it just a matter of “lining up, waiting, and sitting down”?!
 Unfortunately, it is not.
-Instead, Guardians of the Galaxy: Cosmic Rewind uses protocol and procedures that debuted a couple of years ago for Star Wars: Rise of the Resistance and were further fine-tuned with the debut of Remy’s Ratatouille Adventure last year.
+Instead, Guardians of the Galaxy: Cosmic Rewind uses protocol and procedures that debuted a few years ago for Star Wars: Rise of the Resistance and were further fine-tuned with the debut of Remy’s Ratatouille Adventure.

 All of this has been confusing even for longtime Walt Disney World fans, so our goal here is to help you avoid similar frustrations.
 If you simply show up to EPCOT at park opening and think you’re going to be able to ride Guardians of the Galaxy: Cosmic Rewind, you’re in for colossal disappointment.
 To the contrary, you’re almost guaranteed you won’t be riding if you “only” show up at the official opening time.
 Hence this ride guide and FAQ, so you can plan accordingly, beat the crowds, and have an incredibly efficient day in EPCOT…

 Before we dig in, one final note: Walt Disney World tinkers with virtual queues regularly.
-If past precedent is any indication, the Cosmic Rewind virtual queue process will “evolve” over the summer, and will end up differing in July from its debut form Memorial Day weekend.
+If past precedent is any indication, the Cosmic Rewind virtual queue process will “evolve” and will end up differing–or not existing at all–within the coming months.

-Guardians of the Galaxy: Cosmic Rewind has now been open for almost two full weeks at EPCOT, and the virtual queue is going surprisingly well.
+Guardians of the Galaxy: Cosmic Rewind has now been open for nearly 9 months at EPCOT, and the virtual queue is going surprisingly well.
 Above and below are a series of screenshots taken starting at 1 pm, showing the progression of boarding groups and wait time.

 With that in mind, here’s what you need to know about riding Guardians of the Galaxy: Cosmic Rewind at EPCOT…